sachinpatyal061288-commits/aws-sandbox/README.md

 # aws-sandbox
-aws-sandbox for the personal account
+This is the Readme file in aws-sandbox repository for the personal account.